 We wake up to our last day in Poznan, Poland and the time has flown by.

 So we use our Poznan City Card to catch a #8 tram.
-It is right on the next block from Puro Hotel where we have been staying, and it doesn’t take long.
-We hop off the tram in the centre of the road, and walk about 10 minutes – not far.
+It is right on the next block from the Puro Hotel where we have been staying, and it doesn’t take long.
+We hop off the tram in the center of the road and walk about 10 minutes – not far.
 It is by the Lake and you can see the ski hill in the distance, so that way you know where to head.

 Then we arrive.
-This is the larges indoor pool area in Central Europe I believe, and is called Malta Thermal Baths.
+This is the largest indoor pool area in Central Europe I believe and is called Malta Thermal Baths.

-We get a 3 hour wrist band, and head on in.
-It is quite different from other aquatic centres.
+We get a 3-hour wristband and head on in.
+It is quite different from other aquatic centers.
 You walk through a communal change room.
 We don’t know the rules, and there are no signs in English, so we didn’t know it was “shoes off”.
-So if you visit here bring some flip-flops or as the Australian’s call them “thongs”, or beach feet, or you have to walk in with your socks on, and the floor can be wet from other customers having used the pool.
+So if you visit here, bring some flip-flops or as the Australian’s call them “thongs”, or beach feet, or you have to walk in with your socks on, and the floor can be wet as others leave the pool.

-The wrist band allows us use of a locker each, and change cubicles are to the side.
+The wristband allows us the use of a locker each, and change cubicles are to the side.
 These seem to be constantly cleaned – very nice!

 I suggest walking to the very end of the change rooms and using this area, as it is quite cold in winter, and less of a walk out to the pool area.
 It is also close to the open showers.

 When we walked out into the main area, we were unaware of how many hidden and outdoor pools there were.
 I asked a Life Guard, but he told me the outdoor pools and slides were shut, so we were disappointed.
 But he just didn’t understand my English I think.
 About 1 hour later we look up and see a green light, and at the top, there are tunnels and slides that are open.
 There were so many water slides!